timolegros/ChainReputation/README.md

 The token has a controlling owner which ideally should be a democratically elected council such as the Edgeware Council.
 This owner is able to add entities and has number of other privileges.
 A system where there is no controlling owner is also possible.
+For example, the contract could require that 75% of the admins agree to adopt a new standard instead of the owner adding it.

 # Standards
 ## Issue Reputation